-HE1XIN units can also be suspended from a ceiling or other structural member.
-The preferred method of support is to remove the four adjustable legs and bolt heavy-gauge Unistrut or other structural channels to the underside of the unit, using the 3/8-16" threaded holes where the adjustable legs were located.
+HE1.5XIN units can also be suspended from a ceiling or other structural member.
+Screw or bolt mounting straps or brackets directly to the sheet metal case as necessary.
+Remove the access doors before installing screws-make sure your fasteners do not damage internal parts.
+Do not screw into the access doors.

 Install 3/8-16" bolts through the channels, into the bottom of the unit.
-Support the channels from threaded rods, located in an appropriate location that maintains required service clearances
+Support the channels from threaded rods, located in an appropriate location that maintains required service clearances.